Joshsumers/FFXIVDiscordBot/README.md

 Other commands include
 -----------------------------------------------------------

-Ping - which makes the bot ping the specified role

-NoPing - which makes the bot not ping
+Ping(pingarg) - determines if the boss will ping or not, "ping" will ping, "noping" will not.

 Threshold - which tells you the current priceratio (default of 0.33) for it posting a message.